FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Search results are based on Load Classification.
-When measured enough, any chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal.
+When measured enough, any chosen Load can either achieve or fail each Search Goal (separately), thus becoming a Lower Bound or an Upper Bound for that Search Goal, respectively.

 When the Relevant Lower Bound is close enough to Relevant Upper Bound according to Goal Width, the Regular Goal Result is found.
 Search stops when all Regular Goal Results are found, or when some Search Goals are proven to have only Irregular Goal Results.

-{::comment}

-    TODO-P1: An implementation may add additional attributes to inputs and outputs.

-    TODO-P1: An implementation may require some attributes not required by specification.

-    TODO-P1: An implementation may support "missing" attributes by applying "reasonable defaults".

-{:/comment}
+### Behaviour Correctness

+MLRsearch Specification by itself does not guarantee the Search ends in finite time, as the freedom the Controller has for Load selection also allows for clearly deficient choices.

+Although the authors believe that any MLRsearch Implementation that aims to shorten the Search Duration (with fixed Controller Input) will necessarily also become good at repeatability and comparability, any attempts to prove such claims are outside of the scope of this document.

+For deeper insights, see [FDio-CSIT-MLRsearch].

 ## Quantities